ggood/BlowChuck/README.md

 - Utilize a second Nunchuck controller.
 This turns out to be difficult since every Nunchuck has the same I2C bus address.
 It may be possible on a microcontroller platform with more than one I2C bus.
+NOTE: this work is partially complete now.
+I found a replacement i2c library which can utilize the second i2c bus on the Teensy 3, so I'll soon be adding support for the second Nunchuck.

 The BlowChuck.ino file is licensed with a BSD-style license.
-The WiiChuck.h file is based on work found on the Internet, and is not covered by the BlowChuck.ino file's license.
+The WiiChuckTeensy3.h file is based on work found on the Internet,and is not covered by the BlowChuck.ino file's license.